dospiir/Pong/README.md

 # How To Play
 ## IMPORTANT: THIS GAME IS NOT FULLY FONCTIONAL, IT STILL HAS MANY BUGS, BUT ITS A GREAT EXPIRIMENT
-The  has 3 Button, each button can be pressed using its corresponding number (Pressing 1 takes you to Singleplayer, 2 to Multiplayer, 3 to Options)
+The Main Menu has 3 Buttons, each button can be pressed using its corresponding number (Pressing 1 takes you to Singleplayer, 2 to Multiplayer, 3 to Options)

 ## Singleplayer